2015 Press room

 Les auditions d’experts se poursuivent au palais de justice de Dakar sur le procès de l’ex-président tchadien Hissène Habré.
 Hier, c’était au tour de Patrick Ball, seul inscrit au rôle, commis par la chambre d’accusation de N’Djamena pour dresser les statistiques sur le taux de mortalité dans les centres de détention.

-Read full article off-site“Surmortalité carcérale” sous Habré
+Access the article off-site.“Surmortalité carcérale” sous Habré

 Le statisticien américain Patrick Ball, expert au procès de Hissène Habré, a déclaré vendredi que le taux de mortalité d’opposants tchadiens présumés dans les prisons du régime Habré était encore pire que celui des prisonniers de guerre américains dans les camps japonais.

-Read full article off-site“El reto de la estadística es encontrar lo escondido”: experto en manejo de datos sobre el conflicto
+Access the article off-site.“El reto de la estadística es encontrar lo escondido”: experto en manejo de datos sobre el conflicto

 In this interview with Colombian newspaper El Espectador, Patrick Ball is quoted as saying “la gente que no conoce de álgebra nunca debería hacer estadísticas” (people who don’t know algebra should never do statistics).